Envirometrix/PredictiveSoilMapping/index.md

 Alliance for a Green Revolution in Africa (AGRA).
-Many soil data processing examples in the book are based on R code developed by Dylan Beuadette, Pierre Roudier, Alessandro Samuel Rosa, Marcos E. Angelini, Guillermo Federico Olmedo, Julian Moeys, Brandon Malone, and many other developers.
+Many soil data processing examples in the book are based on R code developed by Dylan Beuadette, Pierre Roudier, Alessandro Samuel Rosa, Marcos E. Angelini, Guillermo Federico Olmedo, Julian Moeys, Brendan Malone, and many other developers.
 The authors are also grateful to comments and suggestions for improvements to the methods presented in the book by Travis Nauman, Amanda Ramcharan, David G. Rossiter and [Julian Moeys](http://julienmoeys.info).

 LandGIS and SoilGrids are based on using numerous soil profile data sets kindly made available by various national and international agencies: the